soniaboender/website-soniaboender/content/authors/admin/_index.md

 #- Researchers
 #- Visitors
 ---
 I am a health scientist and field epidemiologist, with a current focus on risk communication and infodemic management.
-I have ten years of work experience with infectious disease monitoring and surveillance, in both resource-rich and resource-limited settings (Europe, sub-Saharan Africa and the Pacific).
-Furthermore, I advocate for (online) science communication for public health (#SoMe4epi).
+I have ten years of work experience with infectious disease monitoring and surveillance, in Europe, sub-Saharan Africa and the Pacific.
+Furthermore, I advocate for (online) science communication for public health.